shafin009/SHAFIN-CAR-HOUSE-server-side/README.md

 Description of this project----
 <br/>

 A Beautiful Navbar, Carousel, & wonderful Footer section, also Made the Website Responsive.Wonderful Login & Signup Section, Without Login or Email, you can't order Items.
 Json Web Token token also set in Email , password section & google section. if you are valid user of JWT , you can use my order section.
 You also can login with your Google Account.
-It's the Best Car House website.

 <br/>